sorryformyself/tensorflow2_cartpole/README.md

 An tensorflow2 implementation of Prioritized Experience Replay, Dueling DQN, and double DQN.

 Solved in episode 140, in gym environment "Cartpole-v1" with 200 limit.
+## Update in 2020/1/3
+rewrite the code, so this could be solved in 25 seconds with cpu The code is in nsteplearning_cpprb,py the newest score are in *nsteplearning_cpprb.py*

+Episode 100	Average Score: 130.43	epsilon:0.01	per_beta: 0.40	step: 13043

+Running for 13043 steps with 0 hours 0 minutes 14 seconds

+Episode 157	Average Score: 195.04	epsilon:0.01	per_beta: 0.40	step: 24139

+problem solved in episode 157 with 0 hours 0 minutes 25 seconds

 ## The training scores are:

 ### Prioritized experience replay
 Episode 0       Average Score: 23.00    epsilon:0.99    beta: 0.40